 What the engagement told us What will we carry forward What are our new actions Carers told us they would like simple acknowledgement of the role they play in supporting the person they care for.
 Carers still do not feel valued, they report feeling forgotten about during the pandemic and isolated.
 Those carers that are identified, report not being recognised as experts by experience in the health and wellbeing of the cared for.
 Carers reported lack of feeling valued, and comment this is often linked to not being recognised as a carer.
 Further staff training - to ensure carers are recognised as experts by experience.
 Move towards a more co-productive approach to the planning and delivery of services.
 Ongoing work with hospital teams regarding discharge.
-Create an agreed approach for communicating with carers across Leicester Leicestershire and Rutland.
-The Carers Delivery Group will seek to influence the information provided to carers around the differing care pathways across the system.
-Development of 'You Said We Did' approach - showing that carer voice influences and shapes the design and delivery of our services.
-Utilise an 'integration index' to be co-produced t measure the extent to which the local health service and its partners are genuinely providing joined up, personalised and anticipatory care.
+Create an agreed approach for communicating effectively with carers across Leicester Leicestershire and Rutland through the work of the Integrated Care system.
+The Carers Delivery Group will seek to influence and improve the information provided to carers around the differing care pathways across the system.
+Development of 'You Said We Did' approach - showing that carer voice influences and shapes the design and delivery of our services across the Integrated Care System Utilise an 'integration index' to be co-produced to measure the extent to which the local health service and its partners are genuinely providing joined up, personalised and anticipatory care.
 Ensure that adult services are aware of and include young carers that may be involved in supporting the person receiving care.